jiriknesl/subscribe-to-mchain/README.md

 #### Option 3: Using the Swagger UI

 1. Open http://localhost:8000/docs in your browser
-2. Navigate to the `/simulate/` POST endpoint
+2. Navigate to the `/simulations/default/{chain_key}` POST endpoint
 3. Click "Try it out"
-4. Enter the chain ID and number of steps
+4. Enter the chain key (ecommerce, social_media, or streaming) and number of steps
 5. Click "Execute"

 ### 5. Checking Agent Results